 Registration instructions are also available on the Enroll in Classes webpage.

 Each term, students are assigned enrollment dates based on the number of credits they have completed.
-Posted in the student portal, the enrollment assignment indicates the dates and times during which the student may enroll, as well as the maximum number of credits they can take.
+Accessible in Buff Portal, the enrollment assignment indicates the dates and times during which the student may enroll, as well as the maximum number of credits they can take.
 Students who miss their assigned dates must wait until the schedule adjustment (fall only) or open enrollment periods to register for classes.

 Priority registration has been formally approved for specific populations of students who have unique scheduling needs.
 Priority registration does not override university or departmental policies, holds, permissions, etc., nor does it guarantee the provision of classes at specific times.
 Student populations with priority registration, which often occurs within the enrollment period specified for their class (i.e., freshmen, sophomores), may include students with disabilities, military veterans and student athletes.

 A hold may be placed on a student's record for a number of reasons, including but not limited to financial, advising, scholastic, conduct and health.
 A hold may prevent a student from registering, returning to school, obtaining an official transcript or receiving a diploma.
-Students should resolve holds as quickly as possible by contacting the appropriate campus office identified in the hold in their student portal.
+Students should resolve holds as quickly as possible by contacting the appropriate campus office identified in the hold details in Buff Portal.

 Intercampus Enrollment Program

-CU Boulder students enrolled in at least one Boulder main campus class may be allowed to register for up to two classes or 6 credit hours, whichever is greater, on another University of Colorado campus.
+CU Boulder students enrolled in at least one Boulder main campus class may be allowed to register for up to two classes or 6 credit hours, whichever is greater, on another University of Colorado campus, excluding Anschutz Medical Campus.

 Boulder students exercising this option pay tuition for their total credit hours at Boulder campus rates.
 Intercampus Enrollment forms and instructions are available on the Registration Programs webpage.

 Intercampus students are registered in host campus classes after continuing home students have had the chance to enroll.
-This excludes the Anschutz campus, where students will be enrolled on the first day of classes.
 Students must adhere to the add/drop deadlines of the host campus when making changes to their intercampus enrollment.

 Boulder campus students who wish to take coursework on another campus of the University of Colorado, but not through the Intercampus Enrollment program, may be able to register on that campus independent of Boulder-campus registration.
 However, they must apply for admission to and follow the registration procedures established by the other campus.
 Students should check with their dean's office for approval and course applicability to their degree program.